-With nearly 1 million visitors a year, Space Center Houston was called the “the big draw” by USA Today and features more than 400 space artifacts, new exhibits year-round and exciting attractions about the space program.
-Dedicated to inspiring youth toward careers in science, technology, engineering and mathematics, 100,000 teachers and students from around the world take part annually in education programs at the center.
+With nearly 1 million visitors a year, Space Center Houston was called the “the big draw” by USA Today and features more than 400 space artifacts, new exhibits year-round and exciting exhibits and experiences about the space program.
+Dedicated to inspiring youth toward careers in science, technology, engineering and mathematics, Space Center Houston offers a rich array of education programming for teachers and students, providing extraordinary learning opportunities.

 We welcome members of the media and digital publications to work with us on a story about the center.
 All media requesting interviews about Space Center Houston or wishing to film at the center must complete the appropriate request form below and submit it to firstname.lastname@example.org.